cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 insidious because:

 1. The change that removes the signal handler often seems harmless
-2. Testing rarely catches it because the signal isn't triggered in test environments
+2. Testing rarely catches it because the signal isn't triggered until much later
 3. The failure can occur weeks or months after the code change

 ## Mitigating with --require-handler